 The schools featured below offer at least one of the IB's four programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP).
 You can use the search filter below to look for schools that offer one programme in particular.

 A total of 10 schools are accredited by the Council of International Schools, while the Council of British International Schools has three members.
-There are 28 IB World Schools that offer the International Baccalaureate Diploma, including five authorised to teach three stages of the IB programme.
-In every IB school, the medium of instruction is English.
+There are 28 IB World Schools, of which 15 offer the International Baccalaureate Diploma and six teach all three stages of the IB curriculum.
 For a full list of IB World Schools in Saudi Arabia, see the IB's website.

 International schools are divided into two types: those owned by Saudi citizens, which are supervised by the Ministry of Education and must conform to its regulations, such as mandatory segregation by gender, and those owned by foreign nationals, which are not.